jonnyrobots/roberts.work/_posts/2021-03-03-generating-revnue-from-oss.md

 In the early days you'll celebrate every new customer you acquire, regardless of the additional ARR each brings.
 Then one day you'll bring in a big deal and those <$5k deals will start to look less interesting.

 One thing to note is that moving from movement 2 to 3 often leaves the lower value transactions without human interaction.
-A benefit of putting a human in charge of transactional sales is that's its a way to ensure the the gap to enterprise sales is bridged when those customers are ready.
+A benefit of putting a human in charge of transactional sales is that it's a way to ensure the the gap to enterprise sales is bridged when those customers are ready.

 Elastic industrialised this with a group called “At Scale” - progressing the higher end of the long tail.
 Of course you should also align sales incentives to the things you want to sell.

-It pays to be disciplined and continue to focus on landing those <$5k deals, becuase a healthy SaaS business is built on three metrics: ARR/MRR, MAU and NDR.
+It pays to be disciplined and continue to focus on landing those <$5k deals, because a healthy SaaS business is built on three metrics: ARR/MRR, MAU and NDR.

 - **ARR/MRR** - Annual Recurring Revenue / Monthly Recurring Revenue – how much recurring revenue do you have on an annual and monthly basis.
 - **MAU** – Monthly Active Users – how many people are actively using your product each month.